Raymond weakens to tropical storm, moving away from Mexico

 After near-constant rains since last weekend, Zihuantanejo was beginning to dry out on Wednesday.
 The rainfall stopped, and the resort city's palm trees were no longer lashed by strong winds.

-Mexico's government ended a tropical storm warning for the area, which was battered by storms in mid-September that killed more than 150 people and caused some of the worst flood damage in decades - with losses estimated at around $6 billion (£3.71 billion).
+Mexico's government ended a tropical storm warning for the area, which was battered by storms in mid-September that killed more than 150 people and caused some of the worst flood damage in decades - with losses estimated at around $6 billion.